trinayau/First-Express-API/README.md

 ## Reflections
 - We were asked whether there was functionality to show all cats, but we did not add this.
 We can consider adding this in the future
-- We need to write more tests
+- We need to write more testing
+- Need to add error handling